eshazen/6dj8-phono/README.md

 ## Progress

 *2021-05-01* - Schematics done for PS and amp.
 Footprints done and DigiKey numbers on amp schematic, starting placement

+*2021-05-02* - Finished amp layout, placement for PS.
+Resized boards so the stack of 3 has the same footprint as the 6CY7 amp (7.5 x 15").